-Early Psychosis Treatment: Extreme states and changes in one’s perception can be very unsettling, shattering and scary.
+Early Psychosis Treatment (within first 2 years of onset): Extreme states and changes in one’s perception can be very unsettling, shattering and scary.
 Often times individuals questioning their reality in such profound ways can feel alone, confused and unsure how to proceed forward.
 My approach to early psychosis experiences is compassionate, understanding and collaborative.
 I help individuals going through uprooting experiences to find their voice, make sense of what’s going on and integrate these experiences so that they can engage more fully with their life goals and journey.
 I am trained in Cognitive Behavioral Therapy for Psychosis (CBTp) and Compassion Focused Therapy (CFT).

 Family Support: When families find out their teenager or young adult has a serious mental health concern it can feel like the world is turning upside down.
 Families may feel scared, confused, disoriented, sad, angry, guilty and many other mixed feelings.
 One of the most important aspects of the recovery process is getting support for yourself.
 Prioritizing this support for you, the family member, will not only help your relationship with the person affected, it will directly support their recovery & help you stay connected to your own life path.